IPR Management

 Collaboration Agreements

-Establish terms for contract, joint development, MTA or research
+Establish terms for contract, joint development, Material Transfer Agreement (MTA) or research

 Model Agreement